 “Based on performance, business needs and personal interest, employees can cross job functions, business segments and geographic boundaries as they advance within our organisation.”

 And so, the organisation advances too.
 And it does so with the ambition of becoming a turnkey operator in water sanitation and purification in mind.

-Schulz concludes: “In the years to come, the Company will be able to respond to diverse challenges in a world in which its clients will expect service providers to define the requirement and scope it, and compile all the technologies and service providers to address and solve it.
+Schulz concludes: “In the years to come, SAME Group will be able to respond to diverse challenges in a world in which its clients will expect service providers to define the requirement and scope it, and compile all the technologies and service providers to address and solve it.